tylerwdean/SyllAble/README.md

 ## To deploy the React page to the server:

 1. run the command: npm run build
-2. Move the dist folder from the project into server/public
+2. Move the dist folder from the project into server/public.
+This will make the express server statically serve this folder.
+3. Start the Express server with the command in /server: npm run start